 - (1) Alabama.
-The Alabama Office of Water Resources (OWR) administers programs for river basin management, river assessment, water supply assistance, water conservation, flood mapping, the National Flood Insurance Program and water resources development.
+The OWR administers programs for river basin management, river assessment, water supply assistance, water conservation, flood mapping, the National Flood Insurance Program, and water resources development.
 Further, OWR serves as the state liaison with federal agencies on major water resources related projects, conducts any special studies on instream flow needs, and administers environmental education and outreach programs to increase awareness of Alabama's water resources. - i.
-The Alabama Department of Environmental Management Drinking Water Branch works closely with the more than 700 water systems in Alabama that provide safe drinking water to four million citizens. - ii.
+The ADEM Drinking Water Branch works closely with the more than 700 water systems in Alabama that provide safe drinking water to four million citizens. - ii.
 The Alabama Chapter of the Soil and Water Conservation Society fosters the science and the art of soil, water, and related natural resource management to achieve sustainability. - (2) Georgia.
-Georgia Environmental Protection Division (GAEPD) conducts water resource assessments to determine a sound scientific understanding of the condition of the water resources, in terms of the quantity of surface water and groundwater available to support current and future in-stream and off-stream uses and the capacity of the surface water resources to assimilate pollution.
+GAEPD conducts water resource assessments to determine a sound scientific understanding of the condition of the water resources, in terms of the quantity of surface water and groundwater available to support current and future in-stream and off-stream uses and the capacity of the surface water resources to assimilate pollution.
 Regional water planning councils in Georgia (Middle Chattahoochee Planning Council covers the Tallapoosa and Little Tallapoosa River Basins) prepare recommended Water Development and Conservation Plans.
 Those regional plans promote the sustainable use of Georgia's waters by selecting an array of management practices, to support the state's economy, to protect public health and natural systems, and to enhance the quality of life for all citizens. - e.
 Stakeholders.
 Many non-federal stakeholder interest groups are active in the ACT Basin.
 The groups include lake associations, M&I water users, navigation interests, environmental organizations, and other basin-wide interests groups.
-Coordinating water management activities with the interest groups, state and federal agencies, and others is accomplished as required on an ad-hoc basis and on regularly scheduled water management teleconferences when needed to share information regarding water control regulation actions and gather stakeholder feedback.
+Coordinating water management activities with the interest groups, State and Federal agencies, and others is accomplished as required on an ad-hoc basis and on regularly scheduled water management teleconferences when needed to share information regarding water control regulation actions and gather stakeholder feedback.
 The Master Water Control Manual includes a list of state and federal agencies and active stakeholders in the ACT Basin that have participated in the ACT Basin water management teleconferences and meetings.